 How to Use Admin Features

-“Admin Features” is available in the PublishPress Capabilities plugin and allows you to hide features in the WordPress admin area and toolbar.
+This guide will show you how to use the “Admin Features” screen in the PublishPress Capabilities plugin.
+This screen allows you to hide features in the WordPress admin area and toolbar.
 You can decide what users see in your WordPress dashboard.

-This is available in both the Free and Pro versions of PublishPress Capabilities.
+This feature is available in both the Free and Pro version of PublishPress Capabilities.
+The Pro version also enables you to hide any element in the WordPress admin and also Block access to specific URLs.

 On this screen, you'll be able to choose which features to hide for different user roles: